-Marvel actress reveals character name in Fast & Furious 10
+Marvel Actress Reveals Character Name In Fast & Furious 10

 More on Fast and Furious

-Not much is known about the next film in the saga, called Fast X, except that it appears to have suffered some issues behind the scenes: longtime franchise director Justin Lin left the film amid alleged disagreements with Vin Diesel. , main actor.
+Not much is known about the next film in the saga, called Fast X, except that it appears to have suffered some backstage issues: longtime franchise director Justin Lin left the film amid alleged disagreements with Vin Diesel. , main actor.
 Then, Louis Leterrier was hired to direct the feature, which is already being filmed.

 In addition to Diesel, the cast includes Brie Larson, Tyrese Gibson, Charlize Theron, Sung Kang, Alan Ritchson, Ludacris, Jason Momoa and Michelle Rodriguez.